SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 #### *Le Mans Ultimate*

-Same applies to *Le Mans Ultimate*, since this simulation uses the same engine as *rFactor 2*.
+Same applies to *Le Mans Ultimate*, since this simulation uses a similar API as *rFactor 2*.

 #### *iRacing*